Krapar - Գրաբար - Classical Armenian

 Aorist Mediopassive

-The Aorist system maintains a morphological distinction between active and passive voices, with the contrast distinguished by regular alternation of endings.
+The Aorist system usually maintains a morphological distinction between active and passive voice, with the contrast distinguished by regular alternation of endings.
 For example:

 Active Passive